tyler-bartschi/criticalfail-source/README.md

   - [ ] My Stuff - saved character sheets, homebrew classes, races, items, spells, and monsters.
   - [ ] Friends - when pressed, displays a list of friends.
 Each friend on the list will have an option to start (or continue) a chat with them.
 Also includes an `add friend` button that will allow you to enter a friend code to friend someone.
   - [ ] Logout - logout button
+- [ ] Login screen has fields for email and password
+- [ ] Login screen has a button that directs the user to the create account page
+- [ ] Create account page has fields for the email and password, as well as prompting the user to confirm the password and choose a username
+- [ ] Links to the about page are found on both the login and create account screen